AssetFetch/blender/README.md

 # Installation

+Visit [the AssetFetch website](https://assetfetch.org/for-artists/blender) for an expedited installation option using the extension repository system in Blender.

+Otherwise, follow these steps to manually install the addon:

 1. Visit the [Releases page](https://github.com/struffel/assetfetch-blender/releases)
 2. Choose the latest version and click on "Assets" below the informative text
 3. Download the `.zip` archive for the addon (**not "Source code"**)